My Funny Valentine: Hilarious Valentine’s Day Stories That Are Guaranteed to Make You Grin

 If nothing else, these cheesy pick-up lines are good for a laugh!

 “My boyfriend and I met online and we’d been dating for over a year.
 I introduced Hans to my uncle, who was fascinated by the fact that we met over the Internet.
 He asked Hans what kind of line he had used to pick me up.
 Ever the geek, Hans naively replied, ‘I just used a regular 56K modem.'” — Contributed by Anne McConnell

 Stumped on how to treat your sweetheart on Valentine’s Day?
-Try one of these simple romantic ideas.
+Whip up one of these easy Valentine’s Day desserts.

 “The lingerie store where my aunt works was crowded with shoppers selecting Valentine’s Day gifts for their wives.
 A young businessman came to the register with a lacy black negligee.
 My aunt noticed that the next customer, an elderly farmer, was holding a long flannel nightgown and kept glancing at the younger man’s sexier choice.
 When it was his turn, the farmer placed the nightgown on the counter.
 ‘Would you have anything in black flannel?’ he asked.” — Contributed by Christine A. Pandolfo

 Check out the best rom-coms on Netflix right now.